ewaldc/My-Book-Live/kernel/patches/README.md

 * Kernel 2.6.x is lean and mean, hence small and fast
 * Debian 6 (Lenny) and 7 (Wheezy) are relatively simple and close to system V unix
 * Debian Jessie is clearly a newer generation Linux: very stable but bigger, highly functional at the expense of more baseline processes and more memory consumption.
 It's also more complex to administer (e.g. system.d)
 * More recent kernels have grown in size (e.g. due to more common code) and complexity.
-While powerPC 32 is still supported, general code is more optimized and tested for modern, 64-bit architectures.
+While PowerPC 32 is still supported, general code is more optimized and tested for modern, 64-bit architectures.
 Hence, with each new release, the amount of patches needed to make things work reliably and at comparable performance is growing.